-As a Payment Settlement Entity, Venmo (and our parent company, PayPal) is required to report payment activity and provide tax documents in certain situations.
+Venmo and our parent company, PayPal are required to report payment activity and provide tax documents in certain situations.
 Read on to learn about this year’s reporting requirements.

 Have more questions about how tax reporting works on Venmo?
 Check out our general Tax FAQ.

-For the 2023 tax year, due to changes to tax laws, the federal tax reporting threshold was $600 for payments received for goods and services.
+For the 2024 tax year, the IRS reporting threshold for payments received for sales of goods and services is $5,000.

 -